-This one-semester program grants a certificate of completion and provides successful students eligibility to take the Michigan Department of Public Health State Examination and become licensed EMTs.
-The program requires six hours of lecture per week for 16 weeks and six hours of clinical practice in one of several local cooperating hospitals starting in the sixth week of the semester.
+This program is approved by the state of Michigan's Emergency Medical Services Division and prepares successful students to take the state of Michigan examination for licensure as an Emergency Medical Technician.
+The program requires six hours of lecture per week for 16 weeks and seven hours of clinical practice in one of several local cooperating hospitals starting after the midterm examination.
+Thirty-two additional lab hours will be arranged during the semester.
 It is recommended that students enroll in AH100 Emergency Health Care prior to the EMT course.
-Nine credit hours are required.